-“Tonight was really fun because we really took being the Des Moines hometown team seriously,” said Baranczyk.
+“Tonight was really fun because we really took being the Des Moines hometown team seriously,” Baranczyk said.
 “It’s really special for us to step out there and not just represent Drake women’s basketball or even just Drake University, but we got to represent Des Moines.
 This is home.”

 Sara Rhine recorded 13 points in the game, bringing her career total to 2,001.
 She becomes the fifth Drake women’s player and the ninth player in Missouri Valley Conference history to reach the 2,000-point mark.

 “It is surreal.
-I would not be able to do what I do without my teammates I am here with now and those that I played with the past four years,” said Rhine.
+I would not be able to do what I do without my teammates I am here with now and those that I played with the past four years,” Rhine said.
 “I don’t get to this point without them and I give them all the credit.
 I am so thankful to be able to reach 2000 points and be in this program.”

 Despite the roaring crowd and Drake’s 15 game winning streak at home, SIU was on fire and shot 65 percent from the three-point range.
 The team recorded 13 three-pointers, Marcus Domask leading with 28 points.